Swing music

 Swing music is a style of jazz that developed in the United States during the late 1920s and early 1930s.
 It became nationally popular from the mid-1930s.
+Swing represents the most famous era of jazz as a genre of entertainment, before the emergence of modern jazz.
 Swing bands usually featured soloists who would improvise on the melody over the arrangement.
 The danceable swing style of big bands and bandleaders such as Fletcher Henderson and Benny Goodman was the dominant form of American popular music from 1935 to 1946, known as the swing era, when people were dancing the Lindy Hop.
 The verb "to swing" is also used as a term of praise for playing that has a strong groove or drive.
 Big band leaders of the swing era include Benny Goodman, Duke Ellington, Count Basie, Jimmie Lunceford, Cab Calloway, Benny Carter, Jimmy Dorsey, Tommy Dorsey, Earl Hines, Bunny Berigan, Harry James, Lionel Hampton, Glenn Miller, and Artie Shaw.

 Overview

 Swing has its roots in 1920s dance music ensembles, which began using new styles of written arrangements, incorporating rhythmic innovations pioneered by Louis Armstrong, Coleman Hawkins, Benny Carter and other jazzmen.
 During the World War II era, swing began to decline in popularity, and after the war, bebop and jump blues gained popularity.

 Swing blended with other genres to create new musical styles.
 In country music, artists such as Jimmie Rodgers, Moon Mullican, Milton Brown and Bob Wills introduced elements of swing along with blues to create a genre called "western swing".
 Famous roma guitarist Django Reinhardt created gypsy swing music and composed the gypsy swing standard "Minor Swing".
 In the late 1980s to early 1990s, new urban-styled swing-beat emerged called new jack swing (New York go-go), created by young producer Teddy Riley.
 In the late 1990s and into the 2000s, there was a swing revival, led by Squirrel Nut Zippers, Brian Setzer orchestra and Big Bad Voodoo Daddy.